junovhs/warden/DESIGN.md

 ## The Three Laws

-Warden enforces structural constraints inspired by code review best practices.
+SlopChop enforces structural constraints inspired by code review best practices.
 These are configurable but opinionated defaults.

 ### Law of Atomicity